 c.
 Left port or shipped out

-Submit to the OSDC a photocopy of the port clearance certificate, Export Permit issued or any documentary evidence of a vessel that has left the port for good or shipped out to have the licence cancelled.
+Submit to Marine Licensing and Permits (MLP) a photocopy of the port clearance certificate, Export Permit issued or any documentary evidence of a vessel that has left the port for good or shipped out to have the licence cancelled.

 d.
 Lost or missing